igor725/cserver/README.md

 ### On Linux
 ``./build [args ...]``

-NOTE: This script uses gcc, but you can change this to any gcc-like compiler by setting CC environment variable (``CC=clang ./build [args ...]``).
+NOTE: This script uses gcc, but you can change it to another by setting CC environment variable (``CC=clang ./build [args ...]``).

 ### On Windows
 ``.\build.bat [args ...]``

-NOTE: This script uses Microsoft Visual Studio to compile the project.
+NOTE: This script must be runned in the Visual Studio Developer Command Prompt

 ### Build script arguments
 * ``cls`` - Clear console window before compilation;